Alardiians/htb-writeups/README.md

 # htb-writeups
-Some writeups for HTB, Seasonal will be protected
+Some writeups for HTB, Seasonal will be private.
+Non season is public